App Layering – App Layers, Image Templates, and Publishing

 2. Open the virtual machine console.

-3. After the RUN_ONCE commands are complete, login to the console as administrator with a password of Unidesk1.
-You might have to press enter before the logon prompt appears.
+3. After the RUN_ONCE commands are complete, press enter to show the login prompt, and then login to the console as administrator with a password of Unidesk1.

 4. Enter c to configure networking.